 Rationale behind the defaults

-Beginning with Windows 10, version 1703, the minimum length for the BitLocker PIN was increased to 6 characters to better align with other Windows features that leverage TPM 2.0, including Windows Hello.
+Staring in Windows 10, version 1703, the minimum length for the BitLocker PIN was increased to six characters, to better align with other Windows features that use TPM 2.0, including Windows Hello.
 Increasing the PIN length requires a greater number of guesses for an attacker.
 Therefore, the lockout duration between each guess was shortened to allow legitimate users to retry a failed attempt sooner while maintaining a similar level of protection.
 In case the legacy parameters for lockout threshold and recovery time need to be used, make sure that GPO is enabled and configure the system to use legacy Dictionary Attack Prevention Parameters setting for TPM 2.0.

 TPM-based smart cards